MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 * [Microsoft Build of OpenJDK](https://www.microsoft.com/openjdk)
 * [Azul Zulu for Azure](https://www.azul.com/downloads/azure-only/zulu/)

-For information on how to install and use OpenJDK, please visit one of the distributions above.
+For information on how to install and use OpenJDK, see the documentation for one of these distributions.

 ## Commercial support